danishskh70/danishskh70/README.md

 ![Header](./github-header-image.png)
 <h2 align="center">
-  A passionate Web Developer and Cybersecurity Enthusiast.
   Currently pursuing my Bachelor's in Information Technology at SPPU.
 I'm excited to explore the world of technology and contribute to innovative projects!
 </h2>

 ---